-The Doppler Velocity Log (DVL) is an all-inclusive acoustic sensor that integrates with the magnetic compass, pressure sensor, and temperature sensor to produce precise position information.
+The Doppler Velocity Log (DVL) is an all-inclusive acoustic sensor that integrates with the magnetic compass, pressure sensor, and temperature sensor to produce precise velocity and position information.
 Each of the four transducers of the DVL emits a 600 kHz acoustic ping.
 Doppler techniques are then used to calculate instantaneous velocity relative to the sea floor.
-By adding these velocity vectors internally, the DVL outputs a 3-dimensional distance vector traveled with error.
+The DVL computes a 3-dimensional velocity vector with an error velocity, and from an initial position, can integrate the velocity over time to provide a 3-dimensional distance vector.
 The DVL sends a complete data packet with this information over a 115k baud RS-422 serial connection at a 10Hz sample rate to the SubjuGator's main computer.